-Table of content
+Table of Contents

-Most drivers assume that their brake system is working.
-At the latest when the wear indicator signals that the rear and front brake pads have reached their wear limit, you should replace them.
-After all, a well-functioning brake system is extremely important for your safety and of all of the occupants in the vehicle.
-This is why it’s necessary that you, or a mechanic, check the brakes, brake pads and discs, regularly.
+After all, a well-functioning brake system is extremely important for your safety and for all occupants in the vehicle.
+This is why it’s necessary that you, or a mechanic, check the fluid, brake pads, and discs regularly.

 BREMBO Brake disc